 Your business can gather compliments you receive from customers, and turn them into eye-catching graphics that work in your e-commerce site, as well as places like social media.
 Use influencer marketing campaigns as opportunities to capture unboxing reviews, where a user interacts with your product for the first time and delivers instant video feedback.
 For some customers, spotlighting their feedback in a testimonial on your website is a reward for them, especially if you can increase their own brand reach.
 Don’t be shy about asking your most passionate customers to contribute a testimonial to your business.

-6. Create a Powerful E-Commerce Store With North American Bancard
+6. Conclusion: Create a Powerful E-Commerce Store With North American Bancard

 Improve and strengthen your e-commerce site with these five tips, ensuring you capture more conversions and reduce cart abandonment.
 For e-commerce payment processing help, contact North American Bancard.
 We offer complete payment processing customization for e-commerce sites and more.
 Learn more about our e-commerce services here.